-The student will submit by email their journal to their small group leader on the 7th and 12th class session of the semester (October 14, 2015 and December 9, 2015 in the fall semester).
-Two plus typed pages of reflection each week are usually needed to fulfill this requirement.
-The grading rubric for the class journal is provided in the appendix section of this syllabus.
+The professor will pick up student notebooks for grading purposes on the 5th and 10th class day of each semester (October 10 and November 28 in the fall semester).
+Two to three typed pages of reflection a week are usually needed to fulfill this requirement.
+The entries will be considerably longer when a congregational study task is assigned.
+The grading rubric for the class notebook (journal) is provided in the appendix section of this syllabus.